 Firms such as yours face two important challenges: attracting high-quality technical employees and retaining them.
-Competitive salaries and benefits are important elements of almost all employee recruitment and retention programs.
+While offering competitive salaries and benefits is important, almost all firms do so.
 To differentiate itself from others, your firm could also offer to its current and prospective technical employees an attractive opportunity for professional growth.

-The objective of this assignment is to develop a system of career advancement that motivates current employees to grow professionally and helps prospective employees envision their potential career paths and contributions to your firm.
-This system of career advancement should incorporate far more than job-title changes.
+The objective of this assignment is to develop a career-advancement system that motivates current employees to grow professionally and helps prospective employees envision their potential career paths and contributions to your firm.
+This career-advancement system should incorporate far more than job-title changes.